MatthewRobbins-USDA/FRR_hfiasm_assemblies/scaffold/README.md

 ### Usage

-To run the script, go to the working directory of your choice (where the output will be created) and run the script:
+To run the script, go to the working directory of your choice (where the output will be created - make sure to use the real `assembly_name`) and run the script:
 ```
+cd arima_map
+mkdir <assembly_name>
-cd arima_map/<assembly_name>
+cd <assembly_name>
 arima_mapping_scaffold_cont.sh R1_HiC_file R2_HiC_file asm_ref project_name
 ```